klakar/geosupportsystem/potree_templates/readme.md

 ### Generate Entwine pointclouds

 The easiest way is to install and open the pointclouds in QGIS.
 You __must__ use version 3.22 of QGIS since more recent versions do not convert pointclouds to Entwine as standard.
-The included _untwine_ program in more recent QGIS versions can, but use too modern LAZ-standard for Potree to use (1.2 or older).
+The included _untwine_ program in more recent QGIS versions can, but use too modern LAZ-standard for Potree to use (requires 1.2 or older).
 Until Potree 2 is released you will need QGIS 3.22 for conversion.

 ___Support Potree___